SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Data Processing and Calibration Frameworks

 \subsubsection{Sensor Response Characterization:}

-Laboratory characterization of SCOUT sensor response dynamics employed standard step-response methodology under controlled conditions.
-The sensor response time was assessed using a step change in gas concentration, with the time to reach 63\% of the final signal value ($\tau_{SCOUT}$) measured at under 1 second.
-While this intrinsic response time enables detection of rapid concentration changes, the 0.1 Hz field sampling rate becomes the limiting factor for temporal resolution in practical deployments.
-In parallel, sniffer measurements exhibited a longer intrinsic time constant of $\tau_{MooLogger} = 2.754$s, attributable to gas transport delays through its sampling pathway.
-These time constants reflect intrinsic sensor and system response times under ideal conditions, though in practical deployments, additional factors such as wind speed, cow head orientation, and animal movement further influence the effective equilibration time.
+Laboratory step-response characterization measured SCOUT's intrinsic time constant at $\tau_{SCOUT} < 1$~s, though the 0.1~Hz field sampling rate is the practical limiting factor for temporal resolution.
+The MooLogger sniffer exhibited a longer time constant of $\tau_{MooLogger} = 2.754$~s, attributable to gas transport delays through its sampling pathway.
+In field deployments, additional factors such as wind speed, cow head orientation, and animal movement further influence effective equilibration time for the sniffer system.